astrokit/battleship/README.md

 # Battleship

-Battleship is a classic two-player guessing game where opponents attempt to locate and sink each other's concealed fleet of ships.
+Battleship is a classic two-player guessing game where opponents attempt to locate and sink each other's ships.
 The bot takes on the role of the second player.

 ## Requirements